HermannJoel/Projects-Portfolio/README.md

 ## Problem Definition:

- For this project I built regression models to predict the inflation.
+ Built regression models to predict US inflation.
 This could be usefull for a asset manager who is managing a portfolio sentitive to Inflation.
  ## Data: